 The Court also mentioned that the actions of the employer were consistent with Law 28/2005 which outlaws smoking in public and private workplaces.
 Accordingly, the employer could not be tolerant of such actions as were carried out by the employee in violation of the legal obligation introduced by the legislation.

 The Supreme Court pointed to the fact that the company operated in the food sector which accentuated the need for hygienic practices and it considered it to have been proven that there were many signs hung on walls throughout the factory emphasising to the staff that smoking was prohibited and failure to comply with this rule could eventually lead to dismissal.
 Specifically, the Court heard, in the male changing rooms, where the transgression had occurred, a sign was plainly visible that stated 'Smoking Prohibited - Royal Decree 192/1988'.

 The decision should be considered within the context that it can be extremely difficult to sack an employee in Spain, and turning-up to work drunk or under the influence of drugs - actions that would be expected to incur instant dismissal in the UK - may not be considered sufficient breaches under Spanish employment laws to merit dismissal.
 The employee had in fact previously been sanctioned for a serious breach in 2009 which caused an accident at the workplace as well as for misconduct.

 If you get fired from your job in Spain, the best advice you will receive from a lawyer experienced in the field of Spanish employment law is: don't waste any time.

 The reason this is valuable advice is because in Spain, the deadline to appeal against a dismissal is strict and clear: 20 working days from the notification of the dismissal.
 Once the notification of dismissal has been received (usually by letter) the first thing you have to do is contact a lawyer in order to review the dismissal as you might be entitled to:

 Compensation of up to 33 days for every year you were employed, or

 In some cases, you might be also entitled to get your job back, with the payment of all the unpaid salary from the day of the dismissal until the reinstatement.

 On top of that, in line with our experience in such cases, it is possible to say that in many situations, while reviewing the case, we find out that the employer was infringing the worker’s rights, for example by (among other things):

 Giving less days annual leave than that which is established according to the Collective labour agreement;

-- Paying the worker less than the amount established according to the Collective labour agreement;
+Paying the worker less than the amount established according to the Collective labour agreement;

-- Paying overtime hours at a lower rate than the amount established according to the Collective labour agreement;
+Paying overtime hours at a lower rate than the amount established according to the Collective labour agreement;

 Unfortunately, we have seen many cases where, despite the worker having very high probability of obtaining considerable compensation, they have missed the opportunity because they us after the expiry date for bringing a claim.
 It is of course a great pity when this happens, and of course it is a source of instant regret for the employee affected.

 Once you appeal the dismissal, there is a mandatory referral to mediation (in normal cases, around 3 weeks from the claim) where both parties will be called to try to reach an agreement.
 The former employee (or an appointed representative) must always be present at the mediation, otherwise the claim will be automatically dismissed.

-Contact an employment lawyer.
+Contact an employment lawyer in Spain.